cite-architecture/citemsparser/README.md

 ## What it is

-`citemsparser`  is a cross-platform library to parse replies from CITE microservices, and to validate replies against [specifications CITE microservices](https://github.com/cite-architecture/cite-services-spec).
+`citemsparser`  is a cross-platform library to parse replies from CITE microservices, and to validate replies against [specifications for CITE microservices](https://github.com/cite-architecture/cite-services-spec).